ibm-cloud-docs/vpc/sg-acl-known-issues.md

        - The [IBM Cloud VPC Go SDK](https://github.com/IBM/vpc-go-sdk).
 For troubleshooting information, see the [known issues](https://github.com/IBM/vpc-go-sdk/blob/master/known-issues.md).
        - The `vpc-infrastructure` plugin for the [IBM Cloud CLI](/docs/cli).
 To prevent errors, update to the latest version of the `vpc-infrastructure` plugin.
        - The [Terraform provider](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs){: external} for VPC.
 For troubleshooting, see [Terraform on IBM Cloud FAQs](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-faqs&interface=cli).
-* Security Group and Network ACL rules with ESP protocol issue:
-    * Network traffic with the ESP protocol is currently supported by instances with [generation 2 profiles](/docs/vpc?topic=vpc-profiles#x86-64-instance-profile-families).
-Instances with newer generation profiles, and all bare metal servers, do not currently support ESP traffic.
-    * Configuring a security group rule with a `protocol` value of `esp` or `any` will not allow ESP traffic when the security group targets a network interface for an instance with a newer generation profile or a bare metal server.
-    * To avoid confusion about where ESP traffic is supported, the ESP protocol is not shown in the IBM Cloud console options for security group and network ACL rules.
-Support for ESP traffic on newer generation instance profiles and on bare metal servers may be available in a future release.
 * Known issues for vpc-go-sdk:
     * Security Group rules and Network ACL rules backward compatibility issue
         * **Publication date:** 2025-12-18